Cat-Lord/kubernetes-playground/README.md

 # Improvements

 ## No-wait feature
-Introduce no-wait option for "execute_command" command.
+Introduce a no-wait option for the "execute_command" command where a command is printed and the immediatelly executed.
 That way we won't have to manually echo and run the command and can still utilize syntax highlighting.

+## No-execute feature
+Sometimes we want to display a command but not execute it.
+Introduce a no-execute option for "execute_command" command.
+This might be useful when we're instructing the user on what can be run without actually running it.
+The important part here is the highlighting of the printed messages so that they appear as commands but can be clearly identifiable as not-executable (to be determined).

 ## Unifying scripts
-Check if there are any manually echo-ed commands which previously had issues with 'print_and_wait' or 'execute_command'
+Check if there are any manually echo-ed commands which previously had issues with "print_and_wait" or "execute_command".

 ## Easy start-script navigation
 Currently we have the option to pause, stop or continue script execution with the start script.
 The idea is to introduce a "BACK" and "FORWARD" mechanism similar